 In the lead up to the adoption of post-2015 Sustainable Development Agenda, Higher Education Institutions (HEIs) have stepped up their efforts on sustainability, through the adoption of low carbon strategies and campus design, mainstreaming environmental sustainability across the curriculum, and engaging with communities and stakeholders at all levels on priority sustainability issues.

-The winners were chosen by an international jury comprising of UNEP and partners from each region.
+The winners were chosen by an international jury comprising of UN Environment and partners from each region.
 The prize-giving ceremony took place at the Massachusetts Institute of Technology (MIT) in Boston, USA.